D.I.Y. wooden pallet wine bar

 Remember though, all chickens should be let out for a little while each day so they can exercise and flap their wings.

 You can buy a chicken coop ready made or build a chicken coop from scratch.

 Typically, the structure is made from particle board, plywood or timber; while the roof is made from PVC, sheet metal or tiles.
 But you can also use recycled materials such as chicken wire, corrugated iron and old pallets.
 You can even convert an unused cubby house that the kids have grown out of.

 If you choose to build your own chicken coop, make sure you design it so you have easy access to all areas to clean and include lots of flaps and doors that you can open but secure if needed.

 Lastly, ensure your coop has nests for the chickens to lay eggs.
-Each nest box must be a minimum of 30cm x 30cm, and you’ll need one for every two to three chickens.
+Each nest box must be a minimum of 30cm x 30cm, and you'll need one for every 2–3 chickens.